 top of page

 Since 1995, Take Stock in Children (TSIC) statewide has provided 39,829 children with scholarships and mentors.
-Over 98% of TSIC scholars in Broward graduate high school and 96% go on to pursue a post-secondary education, with a 70% college graduation rate, well over the national average.
-Locally TSIC has served 1,872 of these students and awarded nearly $16.6 million in scholarships!
+Over 98% of TSIC Broward scholars graduate high school and 96% go on to pursue a post-secondary education, with a 70% college graduation rate, well over the national average.
+Locally TSIC has served 1,931 students and awarded nearly $17 million in scholarships!

 The TSIC program has become a role model organization receiving state and national recognition for its exemplary successes.
 TSIC was recognized by the State of Florida as a flagship mentoring program as demonstrated in a study performed by OPPAGA (Office of Program Policy Analysis & Government Accountability).
 The study was commissioned by the Florida Legislature with the purpose of determining which state mentoring programs demonstrated the most significant performance metrics, outcomes, and academic success; it was determined that TSIC outperformed its peers (including Big Brothers Big Sisters, and the Boys and Girls Clubs) in every category.